In this episode, we profile two of the breakout stars of last year's Gopher team, David Cobb and Damien Wilson.

-Brian Anderson is in his fourth season on the Gopher Football staff.
-He serves as Minnesota's wide receivers coach after leading the Gophers' running backs from 2011-2013.
+Brian Anderson is in his fifth season as an assistant coach on the Gopher Football staff.
+He serves as wide receivers coach after leading the Gophers' running backs from 2011-2013.

 In 2013, Anderson helped produce the Gophers' first 1,000-yard running back since 2006.
 In 13 games, junior David Cobb rushed for 1,202 yards to become the first back to rush for more than 1,000 yards (and 1,200 yards) since Amir Pinnix.
-In two of his three years at Minnesota, Anderson has coached a 900-yard back, as Donnell Kirkwood churned out 926 yards during his redshirt sophomore year in 2012.
+In 2012, Anderson coached Donnell Kirkwood, who churned out 926 yards during his redshirt sophomore year.

 Prior to joining Coach Kill's staff at Southern Illinois, Anderson coached at Coffeyville (Kan.)
 Community College from 1997-2000.
 At Coffeyville, three of his student-athletes went on to play in the National Football League.
 Anderson also coached for two seasons at Highland Community College in Kansas (1996-97).

-He began his coaching career at Western Illinois, serving as a student assistant in 1994, before being promoted to the restricted earnings position coaching the wide receivers in 1995-96.
+He began his coaching career at Western Illinois, serving as a student assistant in 1994, before coaching wide receivers in 1995-96.

 Anderson's playing career began at Ellsworth Community College in Iowa Falls, Iowa.
-At Ellsworth, Anderson took part in the 1988 Royal Crown Cola Bowl and the 1989 Mid-American Bowl, tha season's NJCAA national championship game.
-He then moved on to Western Illinois, where he lettered in 1991 and 1992.
+At Ellsworth, Anderson took part in the 1988 Royal Crown Cola Bowl and the 1989 Mid-American Bowl, that season's NJCAA national championship game.
+He then moved on to Western Illinois, where he lettered as a wide receiver in 1991 and 1992.

 Anderson holds a bachelor's degree from Western Illinois.
 He and his wife Kerri have a daughter, Annabelle.